Autodesk-Forge/forge-tutorial-postman/ModelDerivative_04/instructions/task-3_option_2.md

 - Set up a webhook to notify you when the job is done.

-For the purpose of this tutorial you will check the status of the translation job.
+For this tutorial, you check the status of the translation job.
 For more information on webhooks, see the [documentation on Model Derivative webhook events](https://forge.autodesk.com/en/docs/webhooks/v1/reference/events/model_derivative_events)

 1. In the Postman sidebar, click **Task 3 - Translate Source File > Check Status of Job**.
 The request loads.